Bacterial Culture, Anaerobic

 Method Description Describes how the test is performed and provides a method-specific reference

 Appropriate specimens are inoculated onto blood agar, phenylethyl alcohol agar, and lysed blood agar containing gentamicin and vancomycin and into thioglycollate broth tubes which are incubated anaerobically for 48 hours.
-Colonies are subcultured to determine aerotolerance, and obligately anaerobic organisms may be identified by Gram stain and/or use of various differential media, biochemical tests, gas-liquid chromatographic analysis of volatile fatty acids produced during fermentation of glucose, and 16S RNA sequencing.(Koneman EW, Allen SD, Janda WM, et al: Color Atlas and Textbook of Diagnostic Microbiology.
+Colonies are subcultured to determine aerotolerance, and obligately anaerobic organisms may be identified by Gram stain and/or use of various differential media, Mass Spectrometry or 16S ribosomal RNA gene sequencing.(Koneman EW, Allen SD, Janda WM, et al: Color Atlas and Textbook of Diagnostic Microbiology.
 Fifth edition.
 New York, Lippincott-Raven Publishers, 1997, pp 709-784)

 Day(s) and Time(s) Test Performed Outlines the days and times the test is performed.
 This field reflects the day and time the sample must be in the testing laboratory to begin the testing process and includes any specimen preparation and processing time required before the test is performed.
 Some tests are listed as continuously performed, which means assays are performed several times during the day.